Masters in Public Health (MPH)

 Public health promotes and protects the health of people and the communities where they live, learn, work and play.

 While a physician treats people who are sick, public health practitioners try to prevent people from getting sick or injured in the first place.
 Overall, public health is concerned with protecting the health of entire populations.
 These populations can be as small as a local neighborhood, or as big as an entire country or region of the world.
-The mission of the LECOM MPH Program is to create highly qualified, leadership ready graduates who can improve the health, health care, and well-being of individuals, families and communities in North America by applying the philosophy of osteopathic medicine that seeks to treat the whole person, mind, body and spirit.
+The mission of the LECOM MPH Program is to create highly qualified, leadership ready graduates who can improve the health, health care, and well-being of individuals, families, and communities in North America by applying the philosophy of osteopathic medicine that seeks to treat the whole person, mind, body, and spirit.

-Current and future public healthcare leaders looking to affect US Domestic Public Health.
+Who should enroll in the MPH Program?
+Current and future public healthcare leaders looking to affect U.S. Domestic Public Health.
 From conducting scientific research to educating about health, people in the field of public health work to assure the conditions in which people can be healthy.
-That can mean vaccinating children and adults to prevent the spread of disease, or educating people about the risks of alcohol and tobacco.
+That can mean vaccinating children and adults to prevent the spread of disease or educating people about the risks of alcohol and tobacco.
 Public health sets safety standards to protect workers and develops school nutrition programs to ensure children have access to healthy food.
 Public health works to promote wellness by encouraging healthy behaviors, tracking disease outbreaks, preventing injuries and shedding light on why some people are more likely than others to suffer poor health.
-Public health also works to limit health disparities, and promotes healthcare equity, quality and accessibility.
+Public health also works to limit health disparities and promotes healthcare equity, quality, and accessibility.
 The many facets of public health include fiscal responsibility, speaking out for laws that promote smoke-free indoor air and seatbelts, spreading the word about ways to stay healthy and giving science-based solutions to problems.

 Public health saves money, improves quality of life, helps children thrive and reduces human suffering.